tve/mqboard/board/README.md

 repository because everything but this one file can be made public without worrying about information leakage.

+__Update__: well, _almost_...
+I ended up splitting the single `board_config.py` file into two files...
+The reason is git/github.
+The `board_config.py` ends up containing two types of settings: configurations that can be published and secrets (passwords/keys) that must not be published.
+So now there's `board_config.py` and `board_secrets.py`, the former being publishable and the latter remaining secret.

-Specifically, everything in this repo is common to all boards, except for the `board_config.py` file, which is missing, and for which a template is provided in `board_config_tmpl.py`.
+With this update, everything in this repo is common to all boards, except for the `board_config.py` and the `board_secrets.py` files.
+The latter is not checked in to this repo but a template is provided in `board_secrets_tmpl.py`.

 ## Launching asyncio tasks